P

 The technician standing in the customer's basement is the company.
 They have the diagnosis, they have the access, they have the trust the dispatcher built on the phone, and they are the only person the customer is talking to in the moment the decision gets made.
 A tech who can carry a sales conversation without sounding like a used-car pitch will write tickets that pay for two more trucks.
 A tech who cannot will leave with a $79 service charge and a customer who calls a competitor for the repair.

 Sales is a skill.
 It is teachable.
-The rest of this guide covers how to actually teach it in a service shop, how to know it is working, and what software to put on the tablet the tech is holding.
+The rest of this guide covers how to actually teach it in a service business, how to know it is working, and what software to put on the tablet the tech is holding.

 The Case for Teaching Sales